eslint/eslint/docs/src/rules/no-restricted-imports.md

 /*eslint no-restricted-imports: ["error", { patterns: [{
     group: ["utils/*"],
     importNamePattern: '^is',
-    message: "Use 'isEmpty' from lodash instead."
+    message: "Use 'is*' functions from lodash instead."
 }]}]*/

 import { isEmpty } from 'utils/collection-utils';